 By Dave Pehling

-SAN FRANCISCO (CBS SF) — A longtime figure on the Bay Area’s rock and metal scene explores a different side of music when vocalist Sven Söderlund and his Masterful Orchestra help couples celebrate Valentine’s Day at the Verdi Club Friday.
+SAN FRANCISCO (CBS SF) — A longtime figure on the Bay Area’s rock and metal scene explores a different side of music when vocalist Sven Söderlund and his Masterful Orchestra perform a free concert at the Golden Gate Park bandshell Saturday afternoon.

 A well-regarded metal guitarist who came up during the rise of the thrash-metal scene in San Francisco during the early ’80s, Soderlund was raised in a musical family (both his parents played jazz) and picked up the six-string at the age of nine.
 By 1984, he had been invited to join then fledgling thrash outfit Mordred before eventually striking out on to found Mercenary with Mordred guitarist Danny White.

 While Mercenary would only play a couple of gigs and record a demo in 1986 during it’s initial existence before imploding, the group achieved a sort of legendary status locally and in Europe as their demo was shared between metal fans.
 Söderlund would also work in the music industry as a roadie and guitar tech, touring extensively with Exodus and other acts.